schollz/cowyo/README.md

 Now open your browser to `http://SOMEADDRESS:8003` to see your cowyo!
 For more information type `./cowyo --help`.

 # Contact

 If you'd like help or you find a bug, please submit [an issue](https://github.com/schollz/cowyo/issues).
-Any other comments, questions or anything at all, just <a href="https://twitter.com/intent/tweet?screen_name=zack_118" class="twitter-mention-button" data-related="zack_118">tweet me @zack_118</a>
+Any other comments, questions or anything at all, just [tweet me @zack_118](https://twitter.com/intent/tweet?screen_name=zack_118)

 # Acknowledgements

 Thanks to [tscholl2](https://github.com/tscholl2) and [sjsafranek](https://github.com/sjsafranek).

-Icons made by [Freepik](http://www.freepik.com) from [www.flaticon.com](http://www.flaticon.com), licensed by <a href="http://creativecommons.org/licenses/by/3.0/" title="Creative Commons BY 3.0" target="_blank">CC 3.0 BY</a>.
+Icons made by [Freepik](http://www.freepik.com) from [www.flaticon.com](http://www.flaticon.com), licensed by [CC 3.0 BY](http://creativecommons.org/licenses/by/3.0/ "Creative Commons BY 3.0").

-File uploading from [transfer.sh](https://github.com/dutchcoders/transfer.sh/blob/98399c91dd86682077cf9542badbf1658fd9a8c1/transfersh-server/handlers.go#L293-L369), licensed by <a href="https://github.com/dutchcoders/transfer.sh/blob/40c9bf7675fb84e78d9a011052b9d0900ec7dde1/LICENSE">MIT license</a>.
+File uploading from [transfer.sh](https://github.com/dutchcoders/transfer.sh/blob/98399c91dd86682077cf9542badbf1658fd9a8c1/transfersh-server/handlers.go#L293-L369), licensed by [MIT license](https://github.com/dutchcoders/transfer.sh/blob/40c9bf7675fb84e78d9a011052b9d0900ec7dde1/LICENSE).

 # License